Join now & save up to 80% on medication

 Each:

-What Eylea® Is and How It Works
+What Eylea Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-• Floaters or visual spots after injection
+• Floaters or spots: may appear briefly after treatment.

 Compare With Alternatives